Women are slowly asserting themselves in MENA region

 Oppressive traditions persist of course.
 To some extent, modern communication technology provides opportunities to address them and demand change.
 For instance, Rayan Sukkar, a young Palestinian journalist has produced video clips in Beirut’s Shatila refugee camp.
 She posted them on Campji.com, so several thousand people inside and outside the camps have been able to watch them.
 The topic is gender-based violence in families.

-The journalist wears a headscarf, but she eloquently speaks without fear or shame.
+The journalist wears a headscarf, but she eloquently peaks without fear or shame.
 In her surroundings, many girls and women consider her a role model.

-UNESCWA (UN Economic and Social Commission for Western Asia), 2018: Gender justice & equality before the law – Assessment of laws affecting gender equality in the Arab States region:
+UNESCWA (UN Economic and Social Commission for Western Asia), 2018: Gender, justice & equality before the law – Analysis of the progress and challenges in the Arab States:

 Mona Naggar is a freelance journalist based in Beirut.